jonnyborbs/tfe-workspace-setup/README.md

 Once you have this configuration, you can simply run a `terraform init` to download the TFE provider, followed by a `terraform plan` and `terraform apply` as normal to create the workspace configuration.

 Additional documentation is provided within `main.tf` itself.

+Also, this configuration now assumes you have >v0.12 of the `tfe` provider, as it now includes variable descriptions which are unsupported in prior versions